What it does

 How it works

-ATAS monitors potential traffic conflicts by combining ADS-B tracking data with collision-prediction algorithms.
+ATAS monitors potential traffic conflicts by combining ADS-B tracking data with proximity-prediction algorithms.
 When it detects a conflict, ATAS sounds an audio alert (traffic callout).
 Conflicting aircraft are also highlighted on cockpit displays, when such displays are available in an aircraft.

 After receiving an ATAS alert, the pilot takes action appropriate to the operational rules in effect at the time.
 Unlike TCAS II systems, ATAS does not provide resolution advisories.